Headaches and Hair Loss: Causes, Symptoms, and Solutions

 • Overuse of caffeine or stimulants

-Stress management and routine changes may ease discomfort and support recovery.
+Stress management and consistent routines may ease discomfort and protect follicle health.

-Conditions like folliculitis or seborrheic dermatitis can cause localized scalp pain and hair loss.
-These are often tied to inflammation that weakens hair follicles.
+Conditions like folliculitis or seborrheic dermatitis can cause localized soreness and shedding.
+These are often tied to inflammation that weakens follicles at the root.

 Symptoms include: